w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Create designs for different viewport sizes

-Commonly called 'responsive design', consider how page information can be presented in different sized viewports, such as mobile phones or zoomed browser windows.
-Consider position and presentation of main elements, such as header and navigation.
-Also, ensure text size and line width are set to maximize readability and legibility.
+Commonly called 'responsive design', consider how page information is presented in different sized viewports, such as mobile phones or zoomed browser windows.
+Position and presentation of main elements, such as header and navigation can be changed to make best use of the space.
+Ensure text size and line width are set to maximize readability and legibility.

 {::nomarkdown}
 <%= example %>